smaislin186/dwa15-spring2017-notes/02_PHP/09_PHP_and_HTML.md

 Today is <?php echo $day; ?>; it's time to <?php echo $toDo; ?>
 ```

-However, other PHP constructs can facilitate your display...
+However, other PHP constructs can facilitate your display.
+Consider this hypothetical example to display a series of recent orders:

 ```html
 <h1>Recent Orders</h1>